 Visit the Climate and Demographic Information to see the current population.

-The annual budget can be accessed on the City’s Finance page.
+The annual budget can be accessed on the City’s Financial Overview page.

 Please refer to the annual CAFR.